PaloAltoNetworks/iron-skillet/README.md

 found in `tools`.

 #### Loading configurations using iron-skillet defaults
-The `loadable_configs` dir contains a variety of ready-to-go NGFW and Panorama configurations based on iron-skillet template defaults.
+The `loadable_configs` directory contains a variety of ready-to-go NGFW and Panorama configurations based on iron-skillet template defaults.
 These can be loaded 'as-is' and later updated using the GUI or CLI.

 The two options to load are:

-* day1_template.xml: complete xml configuration to import and load
+* ...day1_template.xml: complete xml configuration to import and load
-* day1_template.conf: complete list of CLI-based set commands
+* ...day1_template.conf: complete list of CLI-based set commands

 ###### Full XML configuration file
 Loading the full XML file as a candidate configuration: